wso2/docs-is/en/docs/develop/setting-up-my-account-in-a-dev-environment.md

 !!! note "Before you begin"

     1. Install [node](https://nodejs.org/en/download/) if you have not already installed it.
 Npm is already bundled with node.
+        * npm 7 has some breaking changes to peer dependencies.
+Hence, go with a *npm version lower than 7*.
     2. Install [maven](https://maven.apache.org/download.cgi).
 This is needed to run `mvn` commands.
     3. A running instance of WSO2 IS.
 To build from source, follow the instructions given [here](https://github.com/wso2/product-is).